-Organic Electronics group is working on fabrication of highly efficient organic field-effect transistors (OFETs) and different sensors based on OFETs.
-The group has fabricated few highly efficient devices with exceptional ambient stability.
-Such devices showed tremendous promises to be used for flexible and stretchable applications.
-Few devices have been demonstrated for highly sensitive gas sensors with fastest responses.
-The group is currently working on fabrication of OFETs for flexible and stretchable applications.
-We are also interested in bio-medical application of OFETs.
+The Organic Electronics group is dedicated to the fabrication of highly efficient organic field-effect transistors (OFETs) and various OFET-based sensors.
+Our group has successfully developed several high-performance devices with exceptional ambient stability, demonstrating significant potential for flexible and stretchable applications.
+Notably, some of our devices have been utilized as highly sensitive gas sensors with the fastest response times.
+We are currently focusing on the fabrication of OFETs specifically designed for flexible and stretchable applications and are exploring their potential in biomedical applications.

-I addition, group is involved in understanding the basic physics at surfaces and the interfaces of different organic layers used on the devices.
+Additionally, our group is deeply involved in studying the fundamental physics at the surfaces and interfaces of different organic layers used in these devices.

 Organic field-effect transistors as high performance humidity sensors with rapid response, recovery time and remarkable ambient stability by V.V.
 Subbarao, Murali Gedda, Parameswar Krishnan Iyer, Dipak Kumar Goswami Organic Electronics 32 169-178 (2016)